leomartinez2020/leomartinez2020/README.md

 ### Hi there 👋

-- 🌱 I’m currently learning cybersecurity and Odoo ERP
+- 🌱 I’m currently learning cybersecurity and Pentesting
 - 👯 I’m looking to collaborate on open source projects